brucou/functional-rose-tree/README.md

   * [visitTree :: ExtendedTraversalSpecs -> Tree -> A](#visittree----extendedtraversalspecs----tree----a)

 # Motivation
-There is no shortage of libraries for manipulating rose trees in javascript.
+There is no shortage of libraries for manipulating trees in javascript.
 Because we seek to focus on general multi-way trees, we have excluded those libraries focusing on specialized trees (i.e. binary search trees, red-black trees, etc.).
 Also we did not consider the libraries who look at trees from a visualization perspective (for instance [jstree](https://www.jstree.com/)), as